zeljkokunica/highrate/README.md

 |reader|helper component which reads messages from cassandra and publishes them for processing|
 |sender|helper component that creates random messages and sends them to receiver via HTTP|

+# Tech stack
+* Netty - used by receiver to accept requests
+* Cassandra - used to store messages
+* RabbitMQ - used to distribute messages across components
+* c3js - used to display processing statistics
+* java 7
+* spring framework
+* gradle